seontechnologies/seon-android-sdk-public/README.md

 //
 // Optional - You can optionally set a custom timeout for the SDK's network call
 // with passing the following method to SeonBuilder: withDnsTimeout(int timeoutInMillisec)
-// Note: Passing 0 here effectively skips the netowrk logic which in turn won't
+// Note: Passing 0 here effectively skips the network logic which in turn won't
 // populate the Fraud API fields with device_ip_* and dns_ip_* prefixes

 val sfp = SeonBuilder().withContext(applicationContext).withSessionId(sessionID).build()